AshtonGibbs/linear-search-algorithm/README.md

 # linear-search-algorithm
-This program is implements a binary search algorithm
+This program implements a binary search algorithm